 Your Close Readings of Hollywood Movies

 "So, Rocky is obviously an anti-Nietzschian parable, with the strong man being overcome by the weak, but it gets really explicit in Rocky IV, with the blonde superman being knocked down by this avatar of conventional morality.
-It's slave morality, this notion that the hero is this schmuck who is just this beaten-down nice guy.
+It's total slave morality, this notion that the hero is this schmuck who is just this beaten-down nice guy.
 I mean, come on.
-Apollo Creed is so obviously the cooler one and the better fighter and just oozes charisma, why aren't we cheering for him?
+Apollo Creed is so obviously the cooler one and the better fighter and just oozes charisma, why aren't we rooting for him?
 Doesn't he deserve to win?
 Why are our sympathies always attached to the so-called everyman?"

 "Also, Quentin Tarantino movies are racist."